Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Route 261

-The 261 had been formed a few years earlier by amalgamating the middle section of route 94 (Brockley Rise – Lewisham – Grove Park – Bromley – Petts Wood – Orpington) with the southern section of route 47 (Shoreditch – Lewisham – Catford – Bromley – Farnborough), continuing to Orpington over the 51.
+The 261 was formed in September 1982 by amalgamating the middle section of route 94 (Brockley Rise – Lewisham – Grove Park – Bromley – Petts Wood – Orpington) with the southern section of route 47 (Shoreditch – Lewisham – Catford – Bromley – Farnborough), continuing to Orpington over the 51.
 The 47 was cut back to Bromley Common and the Petts Wood section of the 94 went over to new route 208.

 To begin with, the 261 was crew-operated by Routemasters, but inevitable conversion to one person operation in April 1983 resulted in conversion to single deck Leyland National operation, as these were the only buses available at the time!
 The Nationals were replaced by new Leyland Titans in the autumn of 1984, easing crowding, although the 261 has always been one of those routes that could just about cope with single deckers, and more were to follow.

 On 16 August 1986 history repeated itself, with the 261 cut back to Bromley Common (bus garage) and new route R1 taking over from there to Orpington (and on to Sidcup).
-This was part of the new ‘Roundabout’ local minibus scheme for the Orpington area, and was also the date when Metrobus won the 61.
+This was part of the new ‘Roundabout’ local minibus scheme for the Orpington area, and was also the date when Metrobus took over the 61.
+The 261 was part of the same tendering exercise, and retained by London Buses from Bromley garage.

 Concerns about loss of through links between Farnborough and Bromley, reduced to just one bus per hour on Green Line route 706 (later Kentish Bus route 402), saw a proposal to introduce new Monday to Saturday route 261A.
 This was awarded to London Buses, but the tight schedule involved contravened their strict union agreements, so the route instead went to Metrobus as the 361, from the same date 16/08/86.
 This was an hourly one-bus service between Green Street Green and Bromley North, interworking with the 706 to provide a half hourly service over this section.

-The Titans on the 261 did not last long either, as Metrobus took over on 21 November 1987.
+It seemed that London Buses had got its sums wrong for the 261 tender, and so it was re-tendered early, and this time was awarded to Metrobus with a start date of 21 November 1987.
+Thus the Titans on the 261 did not last long either!
 The route was further cut back to Bromley Common ‘Crown,’ the short section to Bromley garage having been operated only for operational convenience by London Buses.
 An unusual feature of the route remained however, with the enhanced Saturday frequency of 8 buses per hour as against 5 during the day on Mondays to Fridays.
 As a result the route required 14 buses on Saturdays compared with 9 during the week, but fortunately Metrobus’s commercial routes in the Croydon area were very heavily commuter orientated and most of the extra Saturday buses for the 261 could be sourced from these.

 But from November 1992 the 361 was withdrawn as were the Saturday shopping hours journeys to Green Street Green on the 261.
 Their replacement was a much enhanced service on Metrobus’s commercial route 358, which was also diverted to serve Bromley town centre.
-Early morning and evening journeys to and from the depot were however left in the timetable, and exceptionally these remained until the last timetable change this year, although the Pratts Bottom was curtailed to Green Street Green at the previous timetable change.
+Early morning and evening journeys to and from the depot were however left in the timetable, and exceptionally these remained as late as February 2007, although the Pratts Bottom trip was curtailed to Green Street Green in 2001.

-The 2006 contract change saw a more significant change in the shape of an extension to Princess Royal Hospital in Locksbottom, requiring one extra bus.
+The 2006 contract change saw a more significant change in the shape of an extension to Princess Royal University Hospital in Locksbottom, requiring one extra bus.
 As well as providing a more convenient service to the hospital, this was partly to offset a reduction in frequency on route 61.
-However the journeys to and from Green Street Green were all withdrawn – hopefully the 358 can cope with the displaced passengers!
+However the journeys to and from Green Street Green were all withdrawn – the 358 has struggled to cope with the displaced passengers ever since!
+This change was postponed a few months, to start in February 2007.
+Once again new buses were specified, presumably because the Tridents had been leased and the expectation would be for them to return to the lessors; these were Metrobus's then standard double deck type, the Scania/East Lancs Omnidekka.

 Navigation